NetEng-Pro/neteng-pro.github.io/legal/TERMS.md

 ## 1. Introduction

 Welcome!
-By accessing or using any of the platforms operated by Network Pro Strategies ("Company," "we," "us," or "our"), you agree to be bound by these Terms and Conditions ("T&C").
+By accessing or using any of the platforms operated by Network Pro Strategies ("Company," "we," "us," or "our"), you agree to be bound by these Terms of Use ("Terms").
 If you do not agree to these terms, please refrain from using our services. _For the purposes of this document, "Network Pro Strategies" and "Network Pro" collectively refer to the business, its owners, operators, and all associated platforms._

 > 📌 Note: This is not an exhaustive list of platforms to which these terms
 > apply.
 Additional platforms not explicitly mentioned may still be subject to
-> these T&C.
+> these Terms.

 ## 2. Platforms Covered

-These Terms & Conditions apply to all platforms associated with Network Pro, including but not limited to:
+These Terms of Use apply to all platforms associated with Network Pro, including but not limited to:

 - **GitHub**